 All work to council owned and maintained trees is carried out using best arboricultural practice in line with the current British Standard 3998:2010 Tree work - Recommendations.
 All reputable tree surgeons should be working to best practice; details of the current guidance are available at British Standard online.

-Please note the new tree preservation legislation that came into force on 6th April 2012 which affects all existing and new tree preservation order.
+Please note the tree preservation legislation that came into force on 6 April 2012 which affects all existing and new tree preservation orders.

 Before carrying out any pruning works to trees, bear in mind the following points: